zowe/zac/process/structure.md

 Zowe as project is structured into a collection of loosely affiliated sub-projects with a single oversight committee.

-## Zowe Leadership Committee (ZLC)
+## Zowe Advocacy Council (ZAC)

-The Zowe Leadership Committee (ZLC) serves as an oversight committee for the community of Zowe projects.
-It's specific roles include:
+The Zowe Advocacy Council (ZAC) specific roles include:

-- Management of the sub-project lifecycles
+- Management of the sub-project lifecycles (i.e., Incubator, Active, Emeritus when incubators take the project into a new technology direction or existing projects want to split or merge)
-- Coordination and Mediation between various sub-projects
 - Assessing Infrastructure needs for sub-projects, and making recommendations to the Open Mainframe Project TSC for any resources needed
-- [Approving releases](https://github.com/zowe/zlc/process/release.md) of the Zowe framework.

 ### Composition

-The ZLC is composed of six (6) individuals who are a committer to any Zowe sub-project.
+The ZAC is composed of eight (8) individuals who are a committer to any Zowe sub-project.
+One voting seat is allocated for the Zowe Technical Steering Committee.

-ZLC members are elected for terms of 1 or 2 years.
-At the end of a ZLC member's term their seat is open to be filled.

-The ZLC can not contain more than two (2) individuals with the same company affiliation.
-The intent of this restriction is to ensure diversity of the ZLC composition.

-In the event of two members with the same affiliation only one can hold a 2-year term.
-Should both members be elected on the same cycle, the one with the highest number of votes may choose their term.
-Should the votes be tied it is the member's responsibility to declare which term applies.
-In the case of a conflict the remaining ZLC members will choose.

 Elections are held during the month of February.
 The following schedule will commence on the first Wednesday: